Microwave oven: Fats and sugar

 Sugars and triglycerides (fats and oils) absorb microwaves due to the dipole moments of their hydroxyl groups or ester groups.
-Microwave heating is less efficient on fats and sugars than on water because they have a smaller molecular dipole moment.
+Due to their molecular dipole moment, however, they are heated less efficiently.

-Although fats and sugar typically absorb energy less efficiently than water, paradoxically their temperatures rise faster and higher than water when cooking: Fats and oils require less energy delivered per gram of material to raise their temperature by 1°C than does water (they have lower specific heat capacity) and they begin cooling off by "boiling" only after reaching a higher temperature than water (the temperature they require to vaporize is higher), so inside microwave ovens they normally reach higher temperatures – sometimes much higher.
+Although fats and sugar typically absorb energy less efficiently than water, paradoxically their temperatures rise faster and higher than water when cooking: Fats and oils require less energy delivered per gram of material to raise their temperature by 1 °C than does water (they have lower specific heat capacity) and they begin cooling off by "boiling" only after reaching a higher temperature than water (the temperature they require to vaporize is higher), so inside microwave ovens they normally reach higher temperatures – sometimes much higher.
 This can induce temperatures in oil or fatty foods like bacon far above the boiling point of water, and high enough to induce some browning reactions, much in the manner of conventional broiling (UK: grilling), braising, or deep fat frying.

 The effect is most often noticed by consumers from unexpected damage to plastic containers when microwaving foods high in sugar, starch, or fat generates higher temperatures.
 Foods high in water content and with little oil rarely exceed the boiling temperature of water and do not damage plastic.

 Cookware

 Cookware must be transparent to microwaves.
 Conductive cookware, such as metal pots, reflects microwaves, and prevents the microwaves from reaching the food.
-Cookware made of materials with high electrical permittivity will absorb microwaves, resulting in the cookware heating, rather than the food.
+Cookware made of materials with high electrical permittivity will absorb microwaves, resulting in the cookware heating rather than the food.
 Cookware made of melamine resin is a common type of cookware that will heat in a microwave oven, reducing the effectiveness of the microwave oven and creating a hazard from burns or shattered cookware.